nautobot/nautobot/docs/administration/nautobot-shell.md

 Nautobot includes a Python management shell within which objects can be directly queried, created, modified, and deleted.
 To enter the shell, run the following command:

 ```
-./manage.py nbshell
+nautobot-server nbshell
 ```

 This will launch a lightly customized version of [the built-in Django shell](https://docs.djangoproject.com/en/stable/ref/django-admin/#shell) with all relevant Nautobot models pre-loaded.
-(If desired, the stock Django shell is also available by executing `./manage.py shell`.)
+(If desired, the stock Django shell is also available by executing `nautobot-server shell`.)

 ```
-$ ./manage.py nbshell
+$ nautobot-server nbshell
 ### Nautobot interactive shell (localhost)
 ### Python 3.6.9 | Django 3.1 | Nautobot 1.0.0
 ### lsmodels() will show available models.
 Use help(<model>) for more info.